-Meeting point is in Split, Croatia.
-We recommend coming to Split one day before as we generally have a briefing at our office the day before the tour.
+The meeting point is in Split, Croatia.
+We recommend coming to Split one day before, as we have a briefing at our office the day before the tour.
 Also, Split offers a lot to see!

 Where do I stay before and after the tour?

-The tour departs in the morning so we strongly recommend arriving to Split day before the tour.
-The tour finishes in late afternoon with ferry transfer from Hvar to Split so extra night in Split would generally be needed.
-We can assist you in accommodation arrangements if needed.
+The tour departs in the morning, so we strongly recommend arriving to Split the day before the tour.
+The tour finishes in the late afternoon with a ferry transfer from Hvar to Split, so you might need an extra night in Split.
+We can assist you with accommodation arrangements if required.

-Do I need to do the whole tour?
+Do I need to do the entire tour?

-In many cases you can join the tour later or leave the tour earlier making the tour shorter for some days.
-Please contact us with your travel day options and we will try to fit you in.
+Most times, you can join the tour later or leave the tour earlier, making the tour shorter for some days.
+Please contact us with your travel day options, and we will try to fit you in.

 Single or double kayak?

-We strongly recommend double kayaks for beginners for speed, stability, comfort and safety.
-Please see Equipment info for more details on this.
-Feel free to consult our team for recommendations.
+We strongly recommend double kayaks for beginners for speed, stability, comfort, and safety.
+Please see the Equipment info for more details on this.
+Consult our team for recommendations.

 What should I pack?

 We recommend bringing your swimsuit, long sleeve Lycra shirt, water shoes, towel, plenty of sun protection (hat, sunglasses, sunblock).
-A book is recommended for your time off.
-Recommended clothes depends on the season, however we recommend taking a long sleeve even during the summer in case of chilly night.
+We recommend a book for your time off.
+Recommended clothes depend on the season, however, we recommend taking a long sleeve even during the summer in case of a chilly night.
 Bring your running/hiking shoes too.
-Please bring your own re-usable water bottle for water refill.
+Please bring your own reusable water bottle for a water refill.

-We will provide you suggested packing list to help you.
-Keep in mind to pack light due to limited space in the kayak.
+We will provide you with a suggested packing list to help you.
+Keep in mind to pack light because of limited space in the kayak.

 What are the camping arrangements?

-For 3 camping nights we combine official campsites with wild camping sites depending on availability.
-Official campsites have all facilities while for wild camping nights the arrangements are very basic.
-We provide you camping package which includes two-person tent, sleeping bag and camping mattress.
+For 3 camping nights, we combine official campsites with wild camping sites, depending on availability.
+Official campsites have all facilities, while for wild camping nights the arrangements are very basic.
+We provide you with a camping package that includes a two-person tent, a sleeping bag, and a camping mattress.
 We recommend bringing your own sleeping bag for your own comfort.

 What about the internet and battery recharge?

-On three nights staying in apartments and official campsites you will most probably have Wifi.
-On wild camping night, no Wifi is available.
-You can consider buying local sim card for independent source of internet connection.
-Electricity socket standard in Croatia is European one, types C, E and F.
+On three nights staying in apartments and official campsites, you will most probably have Wi-Fi.
+On wild camping nights, no Wi-Fi is available.
+You can consider buying a local sim card for an independent source of internet connection.
+The electricity socket standard in Croatia is European, types C, E, and F.